22 things graduates wish they had known as freshers

 Gaining lots of relevant work experience and getting involved in extracurricular activities before you graduate will massively help you leapfrog your application to the top of the pile.

-Getting some work experience is also helpful if you're not quite sure what you want to do career-wise.
-It lets you test the water in a few different industries and roles to see what you enjoy (and what you don't).
+Getting some work experience is also helpful if you're not sure what to do career-wise.
+It lets you test the water in different industries and roles to see what you do (and don't) enjoy.

 Make sure you get cracking with work experience as early on as possible.
 You'll have less time in your final year when you've got the dreaded dissertation to deal with.